 - Our SENCos and teachers then plan what is needed to support the child, which are laid out in a Personalised Learning Plan.
-Personalised Learning Plans involve families input and are shared throughout the school year. - A time frame to deliver this is agreed, usually termly. - Interventions, resources and strategies are recorded in Provision Mapping by teachers. - External agencies write targets to support specific needs to complete both at home and in school.
+Personalised Learning Plans involve families input and are shared throughout the school year. - A time frame to deliver this is agreed, usually termly. - Interventions, resources and strategies are recorded in Provision Mapping by

+- teachers and shared with the Inclusion leaders. - External agencies write targets to support specific needs to complete both at home and in school.